astronomer/astro-blog/posts/airflow-ray-data-science-story.md

 Feel free to report bugs or issues -- we welcome your feedback!

-Note that this code is alpha, and has only been tested on LocalExecutor.
-More improvements to come as the project moves to beta.
+Note that this code is alpha- more improvements to come as the project moves to beta.

 ## How to: From Notebook to Airflow DAG in five steps